bjornbytes/lovr.org/docs/Mesh:setVertex.md

 category: reference
 -->

-Buffer:setVertex
+Mesh:setVertex
 ===

-Set a vertex of a Buffer.
+Set a vertex of a Mesh.

 ---

-    buffer:setVertex(index, ...)
+    mesh:setVertex(index, ...)

 ### Arguments